All You Need to Know About Popcorn Ceilings

 Give Your Ceiling New Popcorn Pizzazz

-Homeowners intent on hiding ceiling imperfections with subtle popcorn texture are in luck: Today’s popcorn ceiling material is asbestos-free and easy to apply with a hopper gun, often available for rent at the lumberyards and DIY centers that sell the product.
+Homeowners intent on hiding ceiling imperfections with subtle popcorn texture are in luck: Today’s popcorn ceilings are asbestos-free and easy to apply with a hopper gun (view example on Amazon), often available for rent at lumberyards and home centers.
 It comes in dry powder form and is mixed with water per package instructions.
 To protect from overspray, remove furnishings, drape walls in plastic sheeting, and use a drop cloth on the floor.
 Popcorn texture comes in standard ceiling-white and, for a uniform look, it’s a good idea to prime the ceiling before spraying it on.
 The texture is also paintable, so if you want a color other than ceiling-white, plan on painting over the texture after it dries.